 Georgia: If no candidate gets a majority of the votes cast, a runoff between the top two candidates is required.
 Runoff elections are held nine weeks after the primary.

 Mississippi: A runoff is required between the top two candidates unless one candidate gets a majority.
 Runoff elections are normally held three weeks after the primary.
+In 2020, Mississippi voters passed Measure 2, which established runoffs for governor and other statewide offices, in addition to those already held for legislative offices.

-North Carolina: A runoff (they call it a second primary) is not required if a candidate gets a "substantial" plurality–which is defined as 30 percent of the vote plus one.
+North Carolina: A runoff (they call it a second primary) is not required if a candidate gets a "substantial" plurality–which is defined as 30% of the vote plus one.
 A runoff is not required in any case unless the second-highest vote-getter calls for a runoff.
 Runoff elections are normally held seven weeks after the primary.

 Oklahoma: Provisions are the same as in most other states–a majority is required to preclude a runoff, otherwise the two top candidates go to the runoff.
 Runoff elections are held in August.